Grate-Oracle-Lewot/GrateCrystal/README.md

   - All learnsets are generally more interesting, containing what would normally be egg moves (and more), while egg moves now go even farther (but breeding chains are untested)
   - All non-legendary Pokémon can be obtained prior to the Pokémon League
   - Enemy trainer parties are more diverse and generally stronger, and new trainers are found throughout the game
-  - Items in limited supply can generally be found somewhere as wild held items, ensuring they never truly run out
+  - All items are more widely available, either in shops or as wild held items
   - Trade evolutions have all been replaced with other methods, making them more easily obtainable in a ROM
   - Any Pokémon that received a new evolution in a later generation has its base stats increased to about halfway between its original stats and those of its evolution, to compensate for the evolutions not being present
   - All Pokémon that only belonged to one Egg Group now belong to two, and legendaries can now breed with Ditto (except for Mewtwo)